LilianBernot/test_django_bsport/README.md

 - upgrade "see families" : for now, only parents
 - upgrade "see specific user" : add "go to family" button
 - admin system : they can modify parents as they want but child rool stay active

+Need to ckeck on something : Family does not have USERNAME_FIELD